Volcano rabbit: Conservation

 Captive breeding has been attempted to establish colonies of the volcano rabbit.
-One of the first attempts to do so was by British naturalist Gerald Durrell in 1968, though the colony failed as the only male successfully brought to Durrell's zoo on Jersey died of coccidiosis and only produced a litter of four young, all of which were female.
+One of the first attempts to do so was by British naturalist Gerald Durrell in 1968.
+However, the colony failed, as the only male successfully brought to Durrell's zoo on Jersey died of coccidiosis and produced only a litter of four young, all of which were female.
 Since then, further attempts have been met with varying success, but captive-bred infants have high mortality.
 The only breeding group in captivity, in Chapultepec Zoo, began with a small number of rabbits, and over the course of 20 generations has lost genetic diversity in comparison with the wild population.

 The IUCN created an action plan for the volcano rabbit in 1990 that proposed several measures to conserve the species.
-The plan emphasized grassland and protected area management, as well as increased public awareness and education, and noted that the species should not be considered for use as a laboratory animal, as this could lead to endangerment of wild populations as demand increases.
+The plan emphasized grassland and protected area management, increased public awareness and education, and noted that the species should not be considered for use as a laboratory animal, as this could endanger wild populations as demand increases.
 A more extensive plan was proposed in the 1994 book El Conejo Zacatuche, tan lejos de Dios y tan cerca de la Ciudad de México, which included natural history information on the species and other lagomorphs, the impact humans have on the volcano rabbit, and proposed remedial actions, but by 2018 no part of the plan had been implemented.
 Some populations have been able to recover due to volcanic activity at Popocatépetl, which has restricted incursions by herders and tourists.